16 Top-Rated Hikes in Australia

 3. Cape to Cape Track, Margaret River, Western Australia

-In the southwestern corner of Western Australia, 260 kilometers south of Perth, the Cape to Cape Track is one of the best coastal hikes in Australia.
-This rewarding multi-day hike meanders for 135 kilometers along coastal cliffs, surf beaches, and forests of giant karri trees.
+The Cape to Cape Track is one of the best coastal hikes in Australia.
+Located in the southwestern corner of Western Australia, 260 kilometers south of Perth, this rewarding multi-day hike meanders for 135 kilometers along coastal cliffs, surf beaches, and forests of giant karri trees.

 Named for its route between the lighthouses of Cape Naturaliste and Cape Leeuwin, along the Margaret River coast, the entire walk lies within a national park and takes between five to seven days.
 But you can choose easier sections for half-day or day walks.